 With the rapid expansion of the internet, cybercrime and malicious software deployments are on the increase.
 There is a need for security professionals who can protect assets and information by securing networks and computer systems.
 The Master of Information Security and Digital Forensics also develops skills in discovering and recording digital forensic evidence of crimes and malicious behaviour by extracting data from networks, hard drives, cell phones and other digital devices.

-The programme offers a choice of two pathways to complete the required 180 points and is primarily a mix of security and digital forensics papers with some elective papers available.
-You can choose to complete six papers and undertake a 90-point thesis, or eight papers and a 60-point project.
+The programme offers a choice of two pathways to complete the required 180 points and is primarily a mix of security and digital forensics courses with some elective courses available.
+You can choose to complete six courses and undertake a 90-point thesis, or eight courses and a 60-point project.

 The programme is a mix of academic study and practical labs supported by workshop sessions.
 Dedicated specialist hardware and software is provided for students’ use in these sessions and is available to them for the research component of the qualification.

-Or any other postgraduate paper with the approval of the programme leader
+Or any other postgraduate Course with the approval of the programme leader

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.